U.S. citizens and other Westerners caught up in Saudi Arabia's fierce crackdown on dissenters

 The case of Abdul Rahman al Sadhan is particularly troublesome.
 A Saudi citizen — and the son of an American — al Sadhan was a 2013 graduate of Notre Dame de Namur University, a Catholic school in Belmont, California.
 After earning his degree, he returned to the kingdom to be part of what he thought would be a changing nation.

 He worked for five years for the Saudi Red Crescent Society, a charitable organization.
-Then, according to his mother and sister in the U.S., uniformed men showed up at his office on March 12, 2018,, saying he was wanted for questioning.
+Then, according to his mother and his sister in the United States, uniformed men showed up at his office on March 12, 2018, saying he was wanted for questioning.
 He left with the authorities and his relatives said he has not been heard from since.

 His family says his forced disappearance may have been prompted by his online activity, including social media posts which were often critical of the state.
 But they can’t prove that, and al Sadhan has never been charged with a crime.